 The H-1B is a nonimmigrant visa.
-Essentially, that means it’s temporary.
-A foreign national working in the United States on an H-1B visa may generally stay for a period of up to six years.
+Essentially, that means it’s a temporary means to stay in the United States.
+A foreign national working in the U.S. on an H-1B visa may generally stay for a period of up to six years.
 Upon reaching that six-year mark, the H-1B visa holder generally must depart the United States or have an employer that wants to sponsor him or for permanent residence (green card).

 PERM Labor Certification

 Initially, the employer must clear the way to hire a foreign employee by filing a PERM application.
 The PERM – Program Electronic Review Management — system is the process for managing this paperwork with the American government.
 In short, the PERM process helps ensure that: